kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 ' in practice poison and dead messages may end up in the same queue, you decide :)

 ***

-> Exercise 5 - Dead Letter Exchange ?

-' maybe skip? means just settings DLX
-TODO or explore dead letter exchange and what changes and whatnot. talk about this and think of something
-- will be sent by presenter

-TODO prepare examples CSharp - DeadLetterLog - handle message from DLX and store in DB. inspect headers
-    TODO prepare DLX queue and bind it to exchange - we can inspect messages there TODO DLX settings - 10-30 seconds will suffice TODO prepare examples FSharp
-TODO prepare templates CSharp
-TODO prepare templates FSharp

-***

 ## Monitoring